nlmaca/Enecsys_Dashboard/README.md

+# 2017/12/11: update Installion files > New Raspbian OS (Stretch)
+- working on new installation files because of new software (Raspbian Stretch, PHP7, etc)
+- version: 4.x
+- status: in progress

 # hotfix march 16, 2017
 Fixed based on the issue marked by: https://github.com/nlmaca/Enecsys_Dashboard/issues/1 The problem was that the main table wasn't cleaned properly.
 I kind of rebuild the cleaning part.